AdaGold/video-store-cli/README.md

 There are no tests for the CLI.
 Have fun with it!
 You use use the [user stories](ada-project-docs/part-2/user_stories.md) to guide its functionality.
 Instructors will review the CLI and provide feedback on how it addresses the user stories and user experience.
 We recommend that you find a partner to "play-test" your CLI and put it through its paces.

-## Timeline

-This project's submission deadline is Friday May 28th, 9:00PM.

 ## Skills Assessed